bushblade/WillAdamsDotDev/src/content/articles/javascript-closures.md

 ---
 title: 'Closures in JavaScript'
 pubDate: 2023-08-16
-description: 'Closures in JavaScript: A concise exploration of closures, their benefits, and a simple example to illustrate the concept.
-Boost your JS skills with this foundational knowledge!'
+description: 'Closures in JavaScript: Their benefits, and a simple example to illustrate the concept.
+Boost your JS skills with some foundational knowledge!'
 author: 'Will Adams'
 image:
   url: 'bushbladedotdev/javascript-closures'